Home repairs you can DIY – 17 easy fixes you don't need to get a professional out for

 - Safety goggles and mask

-- Adjustable spanner or wrench
+- Adjustable spanner like this Magnusson bestseller from B&Q or wrench

 These are the basics you'll need in your toolbox to be able to complete the home repairs on our list.
 If there are a few tools you're missing, it would be worth investing in them now so that you can use them as and when you need to.

 Home repairs are sure to crop again in the future, and you'll feel better knowing you can tackle them yourself when they do.
-Alternatively, if you can't afford some of the large more expensive tools, B&Q offers a Speedy hire service for everything from drills to lawnmowers.
+Alternatively, if you can't afford some of the large more expensive tools, B&Q offers a Tool hire service for everything from drills to lawnmowers.

-10 Home repairs you can DIY
+17 home repairs you can DIY

 1. Repair squeaky floorboards